- Sabbatical is a leave from normal employment responsibilities. Sabbatical leave is redundant.

 - Write either as September 11 (spell out month) or 9/11.
 Both are acceptable on first and subsequent references: The September 11 attacks were a shock to the United States.

-- A sequence is two or more courses which must be taken in sequence.
+- A sequence is two or more courses that must be taken in sequence.
 Do not use sequence to mean an academic discipline or core courses.

 - See Punctuation.